FailAcademy/learning/adp-london/_lessons/week-02/03-redux-middleware.md

 ## Lab Activity

-In todays lab we'll continue to work on our REDit project.
+In todays lab we'll continue to work on our Boomtown project.
 Add Redux logger and any other useful Middleware you discover!

 ---